varun7654/varun7654.github.io/_posts/2024-2-28-Proxying-Minecraft.md

 title: Using Cloudflare Tunnels to Proxy Minecraft Server Traffic (For Free!)
 ---

-# Using Cloudflare Tunnels to Proxy Minecraft Server Traffic (For Free!)

 # Why
 For a while now I've been hosting my own Minecraft server at home.
 Compared to using another free service (for instance, Hypixel or Aternos) my server (even running on one of my old laptops) has much better performance.